rubenvdvijver/PESViewer/README.md

 Helper files with `.txt` extension are also generated, which, in certain cases need to be deleted to recreate the plot on subsequent runs (e.g., when changing the `fs` parameter).
 However, the information about the adjustmens made are stored here.

+By selecting a stationary point, all direct neighbors and pathways are lit up, and the others are dimmed to help navigation.

 This is an example of a nicely arranged traditional PES plot from our recent paper:

 ![image](https://user-images.githubusercontent.com/40675474/227331800-373cf4b7-5d17-4f7a-8347-06544badc5b8.png)